Grief and loss inevitably play a major role in all of our lives. Past trauma may often sit under the surface of awareness, unrecognized.

 - Grief, Loss, Bereavement & Resiliency Counselling: As it relates to emotions & mourning, trauma, self care, continuing bonds, and meaning-making.

 - Client-centered, Strengths-based: A supportive, non-judgemental environment where you are guided toward self-reflection, focusing on resiliency.
 Your “story” unfolds as you develop your “narrative”.
 Learn to manage problems and understand that self-efficacy allows for flexibility and adaptation.

 - Interpersonal: Exploring how mental health intertwines with relationships.
 Understanding and challenging mindsets through values clarification.

 - Examining how your thoughts, feelings, and behaviours affect each other: Emotional regulation and self-soothing (connecting with your senses) are encouraged, to increase Emotional Intelligence.
-Awareness and radical acceptance allow for identification and reframing of thoughts.
+Awareness and radical acceptance allow for identification and potential reframing of thoughts.

 MANULIFE & SUN LIFE offer counselling coverage through some of their packages.

 Please check with your employer or extended health benefits company to see if you qualify.
 Submit my College of Social Work and Social Service Workers Registration Number: #820505 to determine if you have coverage with any of the third party insurance companies.
-PLEASE NOTE: Clients report online Sunlife submissions don’t work initially and forms need to be mailed in.
+PLEASE NOTE: Some clients report online Sunlife submissions don’t work initially and forms need to be mailed in.